teorth/estimates/docs/asymptotic.md

 - $X \ll Y$ (also written $X = o(Y)$), which asserts that for every constant $\varepsilon >0$, one has $|X| \leq \varepsilon Y$ if a suitable asymptotic parameter is large enough.
 - $X \asymp Y$ (also written $X = \Theta(Y)$), which asserts that $X \lesssim Y \lesssim X$.

 This is implemented within `sympy` as follows.
 One first defines a new type of sympy expression, which I call `OrderOfMagnitude`, and corresponds to the space ${\mathcal O}$ discussed in [this blog post](https://terrytao.wordpress.com/2025/05/04/orders-of-infinity/).
 These expressions are not numbers, but still support several algebraic operations, such as addition, multiplication, raising to numerical real exponents, and order comparison.
+However, we caution that there is no notion of zero or subtraction in ${\mathcal O}$ (though for technical `sympy` reasons we implement a purely formal subtraction operation with no mathematical content).

 There is then an operation `Theta` that maps positive real `sympy` expressions to `OrderOfMagnitude` expressions, which then allows one to interpret the above asymptotic statements:

 - $X \lesssim Y$ is formalized as `lesssim(X,Y)`, which is syntactic sugar for `Theta(Abs(X)) <= Theta(Y)`.
 - $X \ll Y$ is formalized as `ll(X,Y)`, which is syntactic sugar for `Theta(Abs(X)) < Theta(Y)`.